 We tried to keep the kids inside all day but that didn’t go as planned because we were all going nuts.

-That’s one way to use the best compact binoculars, Luka.
+That’s one way to use binoculars, Luka.

 The kids have been avoiding their nature journals the past week.
 I can’t really blame them with all the driving we’ve been doing.
 So I decided I would nature journal all alone.

 The first minute they ignored me.
 The second minute they kept peeking over at me.
 The third minute they started to ask questions.
 And by the fourth minute they were asking me where their journals were.

 So remember the ice martini glasses we saved from the Ice Hotel?